danfebooks/nodemailer-sendgrid-transport/README.md

 var mailer = nodemailer.createTransport(sgTransport(options));
 ```

-Note: We suggest storing your SendGrid username and password as enviroment variables.
+Note: serve the API KEY using environment variables.

 Create an email and send it off!